patricoferris/ocaml-multicore-monorepo/duniverse/eio/README.md

 1. Does this program modify the filesystem?
 2. Does this program send telemetry data over the network?

-In an Ocap language, we don't have to read the entire code-base to find the answers:
+In a capability-safe language, we don't have to read the entire code-base to find the answers:

-- All authority starts at the (privileged) `run` function with the `env` parameter, so we must check this code.
+- All authority starts at the (privileged) `Eio_main.run` function with the `env` parameter, so we must check this code.

 - Only `env`'s network access is used, so we know this program doesn't access the filesystem, answering question 1 immediately.

-- To check whether telemetry is sent, we need to follow the `network` authority as it is passed to `main`.
+- To check whether telemetry is sent, we need to follow the `net` authority as it is passed to `main`.

-- `main` uses `network` to open a listening socket on the loopback interface, which it passes to `run_server`.
+- `main` uses `net` to open a listening socket on the loopback interface, which it passes to `run_server`.
-  `run_server` does not get the full `network` access, so we probably don't need to read that code; however, we might want to check whether we granted other parties access to this port on our loopback network.
+  `run_server` does not get the full `net` access, so we probably don't need to read that code; however, we might want to check whether we granted other parties access to this port on our loopback network.

-- `run_client` does get `network`, so we do need to read that.
+- `run_client` does get `net`, so we do need to read that.
-  We could make that code easier to audit by passing it `(fun () -> Eio.Net.connect network addr)` instead of `network`.
+  We could make that code easier to audit by passing it `(fun () -> Eio.Net.connect network addr)` instead of `net` .
   Then we could see that `run_client` could only connect to our loopback address.

+Some key features required for a capability system are:

+1. The language must be memory-safe.
+   OCaml allows all code to use e.g. `Obj.magic` or `Array.unsafe_set`.

+2. The default scope must not provide access to the outside world.
+   OCaml's `Stdlib.open_in` gives all code access to the file-system.

+3. No top-level mutable state.
+   In OCaml, if two libraries use a module `Foo` with top-level mutable state, then they could communicate using that without first being introduced to each other by the main application code.

+4. APIs should make it easy to restrict access.
+   For example, having a "directory" object should allow access to that sub-tree of the file-system only.
+   If the file-system abstraction provides a `get_parent` function then access to any directory is equivalent to access to everything.

-Since OCaml is not an Ocap language, code can ignore Eio and use the non-Ocap APIs directly.
+Since OCaml is not a capability language, code can ignore Eio and use the non-capability APIs directly.
-Therefore, this cannot be used as a security mechanism.
-However, it still makes non-malicious code easier to understand and test and may allow for an Ocap extension to the language in the future.
+However, it still makes non-malicious code easier to understand and test and may allow for an extension to the language in the future.
 See [Emily][] for a previous attempt at this.

 ## Buffering and Parsing